richard512/Craigslist-Apartments/README.md

 	python analyze.py

-Now this will churn through that csv file doing stuff that I don't really understand.
-How does it work, alex3140?
+Now this will churn through that csv file and spit out some results